Natooz/MidiTok/README.md

 ## Usage example

-The most basic and useful methods are summurized here.
+The most basic and useful methods are summarized here.

 ```python
 from miditok import REMI